leekelleher/umbraco-contentment/umbraco-marketplace-readme.md

 [Documentation for each of the components](https://github.com/leekelleher/umbraco-contentment/blob/develop/docs/) - with screenshots, use-cases and code examples can be found on the GitHub repository.

-If my Umbraco packages are of value to you and/or your business, then [**you could sponsor my open source contributions on GitHub?**](https://github.com/sponsors/leekelleher)
+If Contentment or any of my Umbraco packages are of value to you and/or your business, then [**you could sponsor my open source contributions on GitHub.**](https://github.com/sponsors/leekelleher)